 Prohibition Order Check

 Prohibition orders prevent a person from carrying out 'teaching work' in schools, sixth form colleges, 16-19 academies, relevant youth accommodation and children’s homes in England.
 A person who is prohibited from teaching must not be appointed to work as a teacher in such a setting.

-Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by NCTL (National College of Teaching and Leadership).
+Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the TRA (Teaching Regulation Agency).
 Pending such consideration, the Secretary of State may issue an interim prohibition order if he considers that it is in the public interest to do so.

-The prohibition from teaching check is completed by going to NCTL Teacher Services
+The prohibition from teaching check is completed by going to Teacher Services.

 Qualified Teacher Status is not a requirement for teachers in the independent sector, but schools must now check that anyone employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State.

 Teaching work is defined in The Teachers’ Disciplinary (England) Regulations 2012 to emcompass: